PriestTheBeast/RLRunner/README.md

 The runner will do a run simulation for each Agent/Env pair it has, e.g. above the only pair was SimpleAgent/SimpleEnv so only one run simulation, if another agent was added then 2 run simulations would be made, for SimpleAgent/SimpleEnv and TheOtherAgent/SimpleEnv.

-A run simulation constitutes of 3 loops, the loop of runs which has the loop of episodes which then has the loop of steps.
+A run simulation constitutes of 3 loops, the loop of runs which has the loop of episodes which then has the loop of steps:

-A step is one cycle of the simple RL loop.
+* A step is one cycle of the simple RL loop.

-An episode is a loop of steps.
+* An episode is a loop of steps.
 Generally an episode ends when the agent reaches a goal or after X steps.

-A run is a loop of episodes.
+* A run is a loop of episodes.
 Generally a run ends after the agent is done learning the task/how to reach the goal or after X episodes.

-A run simulation is a loop of runs.
+* A run simulation is a loop of runs.
 A run simulation ends after X runs.

 I only talked about 2 of the main 4 components (BaseAgent and BaseEnv) and will now discuss the other 2: the TerminationCondition and the StatSaver.